Virtual collaboration across cultures

 3) Class activities include group tests (multiple-choice questions) that check that the basic knowledge is understood and application activities, such as case studies and group discussions.

-Thus, in addition to knowledge about collaborating in virtual teams across cultures (through theories and case studies), the course, as a whole, works as a experiential activity where students practice and develop their communication and collaboration skills.
+Thus, in addition to knowledge about collaborating in virtual teams across cultures (through theories and case studies), the course, as a whole, works as an experiential activity where students practice and develop their communication and collaboration skills.

 • Restricted access